 - Wait for the Installation to Complete

-Not to mention Apple’s Mac OS is still being updated to improve performance on games and apps too.
-The M1 chip is a revolutionary technology that combines RAM, GPU, and other hardware into one powerful chip with a brand new architecture.
+Not to mention that Apple’s Mac OS is still being updated to improve performance on games and apps.
+The M1 chip is a revolutionary technology that combines RAM, GPU, and other hardware into one powerful chip with brand new architecture.

 For more information about playing Steam games on macOS, take a look at Steam’s Support.